google/ExoPlayer/extensions/opus/README.md

 modules locally.
 Instructions for doing this can be found in the [top level README][].

-In addition, it's necessary to build the extension's native components as
+In addition, it's necessary to build the module's native components as follows:
-follows:

 * Set the following environment variables: